 120. HUMAN DEVELOPMENT PROGRAM 1.
 Purpose The Board believes that human development instruction should be shared by the public schools, home and church.
 The primary purpose of human development instruction is to promote more wholesome family and interpersonal relationships.

 TITLE: FIELD TRIPS

-121. FIELD TRIPS
+121. FIELD 1 KIPS

-The Board recognizes that field trips, when used for teaching and learning integral to the curriculum, are an educationally sound and important component of the instructional program of the schools.
-Properly planned and executed field trips can:
+The Board recognizes that field trips are an educationally sound and important component of the instructional program of the schools.